-Reporting on Bugler Heenan’s death, the Dominion newspaper reported on August 28, 1915 that the campaign of August 7/8 had been the heaviest list yet of those killed in the Dardanelles.
+Reporting on Bugler Heenan’s death, the Dominion newspaper of August 28, 1915 noted that the campaign of August 7/8 had been the heaviest list yet of those killed in the Dardanelles.
 Of the 140 men from New Zealand killed over those two days, 49 came from the Canterbury Regiment.

 Thomas’ grandparents John Heenan and Margaret Kelly may have originated in Ireland and emigrated in the late 1840s or early 1850s.
 By 1862 they were in Australia where their daughter Margaret was born in Ballarat, a town in the state of Victoria that was at the centre of gold mining from 1851.
 Thomas’ father Thomas James Heenan was born in Ballarat the following year.About 1864/5 John and Margaret Heenan moved their family to New Zealand to another town associated with gold mining: Hokitika on the western coast of the south island.
 The couple had their last two children here: William Joseph Heenan and David Alexander Heenan.

 Thomas James Heenan (Bugler Heenan’s father) was born in 1863.
 According to electoral registers in New Zealand he worked variously as a labourer and a miner.
 He married Mary Cecilia Kearns in Hokitika in 1899.
-They had four children of whom Bugler Thomas Heenan was the second, born in 1898 in Hokitika.
+They had four children of whom Bugler Thomas Heenan was the second, born on May 8 1890 in Hokitika.
 At the time of their son’s death, Thomas James and Mary were living in Revell Street, Hokitika.